 The agricultural sector in Ghana however still faces key constraints that curtail its becoming competitive to drive economic growth.
 These constraints include – sub-optimal sector coordination; low yields; weak market linkages and high post-harvest losses and low access to finance.

 To address these challenges, AGRA will build on past successes and learnings in Ghana where AGRA invested US$ 60M in Input and Output Markets Systems Development, Innovative Finance, Research Capacity Building and Policy & Advocacy but with a renewed emphasis on country support and policy engagement.
 Additional investments will include enhancing systems and farmer level development.
 AGRA’s strategy emphasizes gender inclusive transformation through gender integrated approaches to drive equitable access to inputs, finance and agriculture education.
-The strategy targets two Agro-Ecological Zones (AEZs); the Brong Ahafo and Northern regions using an end to end delivery approach to drive impact at scale over a 5- year period and targets 1.2M Small Holder Farmers (SHFs) at a cost of US$ 26M.
+The strategy targets two Agro-Ecological Zones (AEZs); the Brong Ahafo and Northern regions using an end to end delivery approach to drive impact at scale over a 5- year period and targets 1.2M Small Holder Farmers (SHFs).
 Specific interventions will include:

 - Policy and Country Support – to enhance sector planning, coordination and implementation to deliver on national priorities: